nevesalisson1/AnimeManagement/README.md

 ﻿# Payments Application

-This is a C# application that implements a payments system.
+This is a C# application that implements a anime management system.
 It uses clean architecture, domain-driven design (DDD), and layered architecture principles.
 The application is built with a focus on clean code and SOLID principles.

 ## Technologies and Techniques Used